-All forms of financial aid, including institutional grants and scholarships, will be credited to a student's account at the beginning of the semester or when the student becomes eligible if after the semester has begun.
-After allowable charges have been paid, any remaining credit balance on the student's account will be issued by check within 14 days of when the credit balance occurred.
-Credit balance checks are issued by the Business Office.
+All forms of financial aid, including institutional grants and scholarships, will be credited to a student's account after the census date.
+After allowable charges have been paid, any remaining credit balance on the student's account will be issued to the student within 14 days of the credit balance occurring.
+Credit balances are issued by the Business Office.